Did you know that Magnum XL-200 at Cedar Point got its name from the show, “Magnum P.I?”

 At Golden Ticket Awards, its been in the top 5 of the Top Steel Coaster category between 1998-2007, being number one in 1998, 1999 and 2000.

-Between 2007 and 2013, it has managed to stay in the top 10 but sticking into the top 25 after 2013.
+From 2007 to 2013, it was all about staying in the top 10, but then it settled into the top 25 after 2013.

-It would hold the record for world’s tallest complete circuit coaster up until 1994, when it was beaten by Big One at Blackpool Pleasure Beach in England, also an Arrow Dynamics creation.
+- World’s tallest complete circuit coaster up until 1994 (beaten by Big One at Blackpool Pleasure Beach in England, also an Arrow Dynamics creation)

 Recommended: Top 10 Ways You Can Find CHEAP Cedar Point Tickets